register-dynamics/data-import/README.md

 ### Merge into main

 Following the usual process, and once approval is obtained for the change, merge the pull request into the `main` branch.
-This will result in the usual CI steps and followed by a deployment of the demo prototype.
+This will result in the usual CI steps and followed by a deployment of the demo prototype to [https://data-importer.register-dynamics.co.uk](https://data-importer.register-dynamics.co.uk)

 ### Create a new github release